-Messages To A Long Lost Friend
+Messages to a Long Lost Friend

 There may be many friends — from childhood classmates to work acquaintances — who (despite the best of intentions) we lost touch with over the years.
 We think of them often, recall warm memories and wonder what they’re up to today.
 Even in this age of social media, it can sometimes still be difficult to locate people after name changes and not everyone uses social networks to keep in touch.
 But when contact information is available, why is it so hard to take that first step and send a message to a friend after a long a time?